Bianca Censori: Relationship with Kanye West

-On 7 December 2022, West released a song inspired by her titled "Censori Overload" on Instagram.
-Censori legally married West in December 2022 under a confidential marriage license.'
+Censori legally married West in December 2022 under a confidential marriage license, marking Censori's first and West's second marriage.
 In September 2023, police in Venice were reported to be investigating West and Censori over "acts contrary to public decency" after the couple posted photos of themselves on a water taxi with West's pants pulled down and buttocks exposed, and Censori's head in his lap.
+Censori appears on the album cover of Vultures 1 (2024), the debut album of ¥$, a hip-hop superduo consisting of West and American singer Ty Dolla Sign.